Hydrocephalus Diagnosis

-The infant may be irritable, lethargic or unusually fussy; the appetite may be poor, and repeated vomiting may occur.
-The eyes may be deviated downward (a condition referred to as sun-setting eyes) or there may be limited ability to look upward.
+The infant may be irritable, lethargic or unusually fussy; his appetite may be poor and repeated vomiting may occur.
+The eyes may deviate downwards (a condition referred to as sun setting eyes) or there may be limited ability to look upward.
 Alternatively, the eyes may cross.
-The infant or young c hild may have delays in development.
-There may be subtle changes such as reduced movement of the legs, or persistence of kicking movements.
+The infant or young child may display delayed development.
+There may also be subtle changes such as reduced movement of the legs or persistent of kicking movements.

-In older child and adults, for whom the skull has already fused, the head will usually not grow in an abnormal rate.
+In older childred and adults, for whom the skull has already fused, the head will usually not grow at an abnormal rate.
 Increases in intracranial pressure can lead to headaches, sleepiness, irritability, visual problems, nausea/vomiting, neck pain, and in rare cases seizures.
-Other changes may be to ones behaviour, personality, memory, or ability to concentrate.
-Due to any of these ones school performance be affected.
+Other changes may occur to ones behaviour, personality, memory, or ability to concentrate.
+Any of these ones may affect school performance.
 Lethargy, drowsiness, balance problems, and double vision are common symptoms.
-In infants, there may be difficulty looking upwards or have crossed eyes.
+Infants may have difficulty looking upwards or they may have crossed eyes.

-The Babinski, or plantar, reflex can by used to indicate brain or spinal chord disease in children over a year old.
+The Babinski, or plantar, reflex can by used to indicate brain or spinal chord disease in children over one year of age.
 This test is done by drawing a blunt object along the outer edge of the foot from the heel to the little toe.
 A normal, or flexor, response would result in the toes bunching together and moving downwards.
 The Babinski reflex, or the extensor response, where the big toe moves upwards can indicate a problem.
-Until a child is a year old, the Babinski reflex is always present.
+Until a child is one year of age, the Babinski reflex is always present.

 Another test is the finger-to-nose reaction.
 For this, the neurosurgeon will hold up a finger and then ask the patient to touch it, and then to touch his own nose as quickly as possible.
 This can expose neurological or visual problems.

-One can also test for pronator drift.
-This is done by having the patient stand, close their eyes, and then extent both arms in front with the palms up.
+Pronator drift can also be tested for.
+This is done by having the patient stand, close his eyes, and then extend both arms forwards with the palms up.
 If one arm waves, or drifts down and to the side, this could indicate damage to the motor area of the brain.

 Depending on the child's age at the time of discovery, various radiographic techniques are available to confirm the hydrocephalus diagnosis.

-image of a CT scanner (CAT scanner) The CAT or CT scanner takes a series of x-ray images which can be used to view "slices" of the body (or any other object), or to create a 3D image.
+The CAT or CT scanner takes a series of x-ray images that can be used to view "slices" of the body (or any other object), or to create a 3D image.

-This type of image can be used to view the ventricles, to diagnose many of the causes leading to hydrocephalus, to check the shunt catheter placement, etc.
+This type of image can be used to view the ventricles, to diagnose many of the causes leading to hydrocephalus, to check the shunt catheter placement, and so on.

 Often the CT scanning will involve the use of contrast dye to create better images of the scanned area.